Sparse Beats Dense: Rethinking Supervision in Radar-Camera Depth Completion: Related Work

-\textbf{Implicit Neural Representation.} Implicit neural representation (INR) usually maps the coordinates to visual signal by a multi-layer perceptron (MLP).
-This is an efficient way to model 3D objects \cite{park2019deepsdf,chen2019learning,mescheder2019occupancy}, 2D images \cite{liu2022petr,philion2020lift,hu2019meta,sitzmann2020implicit}, and 3D scenes \cite{mildenhall2021nerf,chabra2020deep}.
-Nerf \cite{mildenhall2021nerf} uses 5D coordinates along camera rays as input to synthesize a novel view.
-PETR \cite{liu2022petr} uses a 3D position embedding to encode the 3D position information into 2D features, producing the 3D position-aware features.
-Inspired by the above methods, we build radar injection module to directly extract information from 3D radar points and guide the model to optimize the projection transformation in 3D spaces.
+\textbf{Implicit Neural Representation.} As a direct yet efficient method, studies in this field usually proposed to map the coordinates to visual representations with a Multi-Layer Perceptron (MLP), which was commonly utilized to encode 3D objects \cite{park2019deepsdf,chen2019learning,mescheder2019occupancy}, 2D images \cite{liu2022petr,philion2020lift,hu2019meta,sitzmann2020implicit}, and 3D scenes \cite{mildenhall2021nerf,chabra2020deep}.
+Inspired by the above methods, we build the Radar-Position Injection Module in our framework to directly extract information from 3D radar points and guide the model to obtain positional knowledge in the 3D space.